MohammedRaji/bloggerable/src/_docs/content/xml.md

 </html>
 ```

-## CSS
+## Sass

-You can create Sass/CSS files in `src/_xml`, the Sass/CSS files will be automatically concatenated, compiled, and minified into `dist/bundle/css`.
+You can create Sass files in `src/_xml`, the Sass files will be automatically concatenated, compiled, and minified into `dist/bundle/css`.

 When using this feature, its CSS will apply to elements of the current file/component only.
 This means the component and its CSS must be set specifically.